 Centurion Garage Doors

 Centurion has been around for over 40 years and their doors are littered throughout the state.
-The vast majority of garage doors in Western Australia are centurion-manufactured.
+The vast majority of garage doors in Western Australia are manufactured by Centurion.
 If you have a garage door, it’s probably a centurion manufactured door.

-Their Perth offices are based in Wangara – barely 1km from our Eden Roc Offices – which makes life easy when it comes to liaising with Centurion to help our customers out.
+Centurion’s offices are based in Wangara, barely 1km from our Eden Roc Garage Doors office.
+This makes life easy when it comes to liaising with Centurion to help our customers out.

 Centurion Garage Door Range

 The Georgian style of Centurion sectional garage door is a textured style with wide rectangles running along the panels (see the images below).
-This is a style that allows you to have optional windows along the top panel if you so desire (these windows are not available for those styles that are not textured).
+This is a style that allows you to have optional windows along the top panel if you desire.
+These windows are not available for those styles that are not textured.

 The Georgian is a solid choice for most residential homes.

-The Settler style of Centurion Sectional garage door is a textured style with Horizontal lines running along the panels (see the images below).
-This gives the door the appearance as if there were in fact many more smaller panels that composed the door.
+The Settler style of Centurion sectional garage door is a textured style with horizontal lines running along the panels (see the images below).
+This gives the door the appearance as if there were in fact many more smaller panels that compose the door.
 The Settler is a very sleek style and a good choice for modern homes.

 This style will pair well with homes whose exterior is in contrast to this door’s horizontal lines.
-This includes: un-textured (flat walls), or when the texture does not match the long horizontal lines but the horizontal lines – think bricks, or stone.
+This includes untextured (flat) walls, or when the texture does not match the long horizontal lines, like bricks and stone.

 Centurion Sectional Garage Door Colours

-Centurion Garage Doors are made from Colorbond BlueScope Steel.
-The steel comes in a variety of colours for you to choose from including:
+Centurion’s garage doors are made from Colorbond BlueScope Steel.
+The steel comes in a variety of colours for you to choose from, including: